andongfan/andongfan/README.md

 ### Hi there 👋

-🌱 I'm a junior student studying Computer Science and Techonology at Zhejiang University, Hangzhou, China.
+🌱 I'm a junior student studying Computer Science and Technology at Zhejiang University, Hangzhou, China.

 🔭 My reaseach interest lies in programming language theories and formal methods.